 Students may also complete the A.S. degree in Computer Science by completing this plan.
 Consult with a

 A.S. degrees for Computer Support Specialist and Networking & Security.
+Visit the Computer Science website for more information.

 |MATH-050 *||MATH-060||GE or SPEECH-110|